Business Rule Basics

 Select 'Case' to choose from a list of your case tags.

 Some actions and entry points may have unique conditions.

 Unfinished Business Rules may be saved as drafts.
 To save an unfinished Business Rule, click 'Save Flow'.
 The flow will be saved as a draft.
 You will not be able to publish the rule until all actions are finished.

 Use entry points, actions, and conditions to build out your Business Rule.
 To create additional branches and nodes, press the plus sign (‘+’).
 Once you’ve completed a Business Rule, be sure to hit ‘Save Flow’ and set its status to active with the toggle button (right, green).

-If you need to delete, copy, or edit a node, click on it and a submenu will appear.
+If you need to delete, copy, or edit a node (an action box), click on it and a submenu will appear.
 Click on the 'delete' or 'edit' button.

 You may also drag nodes to branches to connect them.

 If you need to change the Business Rule’s name or description, go back to the Business Rules list, click on the three dots (‘...’) under the actions heading,